 - Cost optimisation for high-volume production: maxon can determine your requirements to ensure the cost of production can be minimised while the product is fit for purpose.

 - Additional hardware/firmware functionality: Additional functionality can be implemented with regards to both firmware and hardware.

 - Demanding environment: Material modifications can be made to suit extreme conditions.

 Typically, the procedure of developing a customised controller is more thorough and more work is required, hence lead times can be longer; the following is a brief overview of what is required when designing a customised controller:

 - Hardware and firmware development

 - Initialisation of production

-maxon motor produce DC motors, gearheads, sensors, controllers and accessories.
-With this in mind, we have the ability to produce a complete integrated system which can be plugged straight into the final system.
-Offering an integrated system has many benefits, such as saving time from in house assembly and having numerous suppliers.
-Having one supplier for the majority of components is efficient in terms of cost, time and also traceability.
+maxon motor produces DC motors, gearheads, sensors, controllers and accessories.
+With this in mind, the company can produce a complete integrated system that can be plugged straight into the final system.
+Offering an integrated system has many benefits, such as saving time from in-house assembly and having numerous suppliers.
+Having one supplier for the majority of components is efficient in terms of cost, time and traceability.

-In the maxon catalogue, you can find motors with integrated electronics; however, if these do not have the functionality that is required, we can look into offering a bespoke system which contains a motor, a controller with necessary electronics and also a gearbox with any additional drive elements.
+In the maxon catalogue, you can find motors with integrated electronics; however, if these do not have the required functionality, maxon can look into offering a bespoke system comprising a motor, a controller with necessary electronics and also a gearbox with any additional drive elements.